ravenroth014/Plane-OpenGL-Computer-Graphic/README.md

 This project used old fashion reference way, so please setup a path header reference before building this project at your end.

 ![Image of Plane2](https://i.imgur.com/CEIXQyL.png)

+All credits are included in Readme.txt inside the Assignment5 Folder.